Gotham2006/QB_Combine_Public/README.md

 ### OLS Regression

 I began by implementing OLS (Ordinary Least Squares) to analyze the linear relationship between athletic traits and raw PFF scores.
-To refine my feature set and prevent overfitting on a smaller sample size, I applied Lasso Regression.
-By using L1 Regularization, the model automatically performed feature selection by shrinking the coefficients of less impactful variables to zero.
+This was what I did for my initial project.

 ### Logistic Regression

-Using the optimized features identified by Lasso, I implemented Logistic Regression to transform the analysis into a classification task.
-By splitting the QBs into "Above Median" and "Below Median" performance tiers, the model calculated the specific probability of a prospect’s transition to the NFL being successful based on their refined athletic profile.
+I then created a Logistic Regression Model to see if there were features that could help predict the difference between above and below median QB's.
+I then used StandardScaler, followed by Lasso to identify optimized features.
+I implemented Logistic Regression to transform the analysis into a classification task.
+By splitting the QBs into "Above Median" and "Below Median" performance tiers, the model calculated the specific probability of a prospect’s transition to the NFL being successful based on their refined athletic profile and helped identify if there was any collinearity.

+### Random Forest Classifier

+To account for non-linear relationships, I implemented a Random Forest model.
+This approach allowed me to rank Feature Importance and provide stability, revealing which specific physical tools carried the most weight in predicting professional success.

+### Gradient Boosting
+I utilized Gradient Boosting to improve prediction accuracy through sequential error correction.
+This model was particularly valuable for handling the high variance inherent in sports data; by focusing on "difficult-to-classify" prospects in previous iterations, it provided a more refined look at players who might lack "prototypical" size but possess elite speed or agility.

 ## Conclusions & Takeaways